Phumi-1081/sa-food-security-research/README.md

 |  KwaZulu-Natal   | Sugarcane, Bananas, Tea             | Coastal Humid              |

 Insight: By alerting a prospective farmer in Limpopo that their soil and heat are great for mangoes but terrible for apples, we prevent "trial-and-error" failure and wasted capital.

+3. Barriers to Entry (The Farmer's Interview Guide)
+   I plan to interview farmers in different provinces and who grow different food.
+Based on exsisting research, here are some common barriers, which will help in my interviews.

+Market Access: Many small farmers can grow the food but can't get it into major retailers (Pick n Pay, Checkers) due to strict grading and packaging standards.

+Logistics & Transport: The high cost of fuel and lack of reliable trucks to move produce from rural farms to urban hubs.

+Water Security: High reliance on irrigation in a water-scarce country; lack of funding for boreholes or solar-powered pumps.

+Financial Red Tape: Difficulty in securing loans without land titles (common in communal land areas).

+4. Strategic Benefits for South Africa

+Lower Food Prices: Shorter supply chains mean lower transport costs, which can stabilize the price of the "food basket" for the average citizen.

+Rural Development: Investing in local farming prevents "urban drift," where people leave rural areas for cities to find work.
+It creates thriving rural economies.

+Climate Resilience: Diversifying where we grow food ensures that if one province has a drought, another can fill the gap.